ThomasAribart/dev-to-articles/blog-posts/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers.md

 ## 🤖 API

 Finally we compared each solution’s API regarding requests to DynamoDB.
-We Warning: This one is a bit subjective.
+Warning: This one is a bit subjective.
 Verbosity.
 How natural the requests were written.

 |  | 🦌 Dynamoose | 🧰 DynamoDB-Toolbox | ⚡️ ElectroDB | 💍 DynamoDB-OneTable |
 | --- | --- | --- | --- | --- |